Business Asset Disposal Relief (“BADR”) – Formerly Entrepreneurs’ Relief Print

-Entrepreneurs’ Relief provides for gains on the disposal of qualifying business assets to be charged at the rate of 10%.
-There is an upper limit of lifetime gains which may benefit from this reduced rate of CGT, and since 6 April 2011 this has been £10,000,000.
+BADR provides for gains on the disposal of qualifying business assets to be charged at the rate of 10%.
+There is an upper limit of lifetime gains which may benefit from this reduced rate of CGT, and from 6 April 2020 this has been substantially reduced to £1m, from the previous limit of £10m.

-Entrepreneurs’ Relief must be claimed by the first anniversary of 31 January following the end of the tax year in which the qualifying business disposal is made.
-(I.e. for a disposal during 2018/19, the claim must be made by 31 January 2021)
+BADR must be claimed by the first anniversary of 31 January following the end of the tax year in which the qualifying business disposal is made.
+(I.e. for a disposal during 2021/22, the claim must be made by 31 January 2024)

 The relief may be claimed where the sale relates to the material disposal of business assets.
 Such disposals are defined as:

-- Shares or securities in a trading company of which the vendor is an officer or employee who holds at least 5% of the ordinary share capital, and that holding gives him at least 5% of the voting rights in the company.
+Shares or securities in a trading company of which the vendor is an officer or employee who:

-- The relief will be due provided the asset has been held for a period of at least 1 year ending with the date of disposal.
-From 6 April 2019 the holding period is increased to 2 years.
+The relief will be due provided the asset has been held for a period of at least 2 years ending with the date of disposal.
+For disposals before 6 April 2019 the holding period was 1 year.

-- Any shares acquired on the exercise of a qualifying EMI option (or qualifying replacement option), provided that the date of grant of the option was not less than 1 year before the date of disposal of the shares.
-This period is increased to 2 years for disposals on or after 6 April 2019
+Any shares acquired on the exercise of a qualifying EMI option (or qualifying replacement option), provided that the date of grant of the option was not less than 2 years before the date of disposal of the shares.
+This period was 1 year for disposals before 6 April 2019.

-- Throughout the period of 1 year prior to the disposal, the company must be a trading company and the individual must be an employee or officer of the company.
-This period is now 2 years for disposals on or after 6 April 2019.
+Throughout the period of 2 years prior to the disposal, the company must be a trading company and the individual must be an employee or officer of the company.
+This period was 1 year for disposals before 6 April 2019.

 John, a higher rate taxpayer, is an employee and 10% shareholder of a trading company.
-He acquired his 10% shareholding in the company in May 1990 at a cost of £100,000.
-He sold his shares in September 2018 for £8,000,000.
-He has other gains which use up his annual exemption and has not used any part of his Entrepreneurs’ Relief lifetime allowance.
+He acquired his 10% shareholding in the company in May 1995 at a cost of £100,000.
+He sells his shares in September 2021 for £8,000,000.
+He has other gains which use up his annual exemption and has not used any part of his BADR lifetime allowance.
 His CGT liability on the shares is calculated as follows:

 |Deduct: Original Cost||100,000|

-Following this disposal John has unused Entrepreneurs’ Relief of £2,100,000 available for offset against future disposals of qualifying business assets.
+Following this disposal John has no unused BADR for offset against future disposals of qualifying business assets.

 The disposal is made as part of the individual’s withdrawal from participation in the business of the partnership or company, and

-Throughout the period of 1 year immediately preceding the disposal of the business assets, or the cessation of the business, the assets are used for the purposes of the business.
-In line with the other changes outlined above, this period has also been extended to 2 years with effect from 6 April 2019.
+Throughout the period of 2 years immediately preceding the disposal of the business assets, or the cessation of the business, the assets are used for the purposes of the business.
+In line with the other changes outlined above, this period was extended to 2 years with effect from 6 April 2019.

-Entrepreneurs’ Relief has been extended to allow gains which are eligible for Entrepreneurs’ Relief, but which are instead deferred into investments which qualify for either EIS Deferral Relief, or Social Investment Tax Relief to remain eligible for Entrepreneurs’ Relief when the subsequent investment is realised.
-This has effect for gains deferred into either of the above schemes on or after 3 December 2014.
+BADR allows gains which are deferred into investments which qualify for either EIS Deferral Relief, or Social Investment Tax Relief to remain eligible for BADR when the subsequent investment is realised.

 For the above purposes a relevant share issue is defined as an issue of shares by the company where: